 Traditional Swiss Cheese Fondue

-2. Add the wine, garlic and cornstarch into a large saucepan and heat on a medium heat until the mixture begins to thicken.
+- Add the wine, garlic, and cornstarch into a large saucepan and heat on medium heat until the mixture begins to thicken.

-Note: The fondue should be kept in the fondue pot at a temperature where it is still liquidy, but never bubbling.
+- The fondue should be kept in the fondue pot at a temperature where it is still liquid, but never bubbling.

-When eating the fondue, the best advice I got from Swiss friends is to keep the fondue moving, so every time you dip, give it a stir.
-Oh and whoever drops their piece of bread in the fondue loses!
+- When eating the fondue, the best advice I got from Swiss friends is to keep the fondue moving, so every time you dip, give it a stir.

-For a fun way to finish the little bit of leftover fondue at the bottom of the pot, crack an egg in and turn the heat up on your burner.
-Stir the egg with your fondue fork to make a delicious cheesey scrambled egg… it’s delicious!
+- For a fun way to finish the little bit of leftover fondue at the bottom of the pot, crack an egg in and turn the heat up on your burner.
+Stir the egg with your fondue fork to make a delicious cheesy scrambled egg… it’s delicious!